gugakipiani/weather-app/README.md

     დაისი: 20:43:00
     ```

+---

-Notes
+## Notes

-- Requires an OpenWeather API key.
-You can replace the placeholder in main.py.
+- An **OpenWeatherMap API key** is required.
+Store it in a `.env` file as shown above.
-- Output is translated into Georgian using the `translate` package.
+- Translations are handled using the `translate` Python package.
-- The app uses a CSV file (`wikipedia-iso-country-codes.csv`) to convert country codes to full names.
+- Country names are resolved from ISO codes using the `wikipedia-iso-country-codes.csv` file.